webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 9: background considerations ===

 * In its current state, the <code>fieldset</code> containing the <code>radio</code> controls is still a block element, so it stretches all the way to the right margin of the form.
 As a result, the tag attached to this set of controls is pushed below the calculated bottom of the <code>fieldset</code>.
-* The <code>auto</code> value supplied for the <code>width</code> of the “required” tags mandates that they should be no wider than their content.
+* The <code>auto</code> value supplied for the <code>width</code> of the "required" tags mandates that they should be no wider than their content.
-* A closer look at the arithmetic used for the typesetting of the “required” tags will reveal a typesize of ten pixels, and leading of 24 pixels (equivalent to one atomic unit of the grid being used).
+* A closer look at the arithmetic used for the typesetting of the "required" tags will reveal a typesize of ten pixels, and leading of 24 pixels (equivalent to one atomic unit of the grid being used).
-* The structure used to indicate required fields was built with user interactivity in mind; with the various classes applied to the form it’s possible to validate user input with JavaScript and change the styling of labels, fields, and/or tags in label/control sets that were not properly manipulated by the user.
+* The structure used to indicate required fields was built with user interactivity in mind; with the various classes applied to the form it's possible to validate user input with JavaScript and change the styling of labels, fields, and/or tags in label/control sets that were not properly manipulated by the user.

 === Demonstration 10 ===

-It’s finally time to settle up the collisions of the <code>radio</code> controls with the fields below them in the source order.
+It's finally time to settle up the collisions of the <code>radio</code> controls with the fields below them in the source order.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form10.html Line up the radio controls and their labels horizontally]

 ==== New styles: ====